guillermoadc87/PlacesVisited/README.md

 Documentation
 -------------

-In order for the project run in Xcode, you need to install the pods included in the pod file provided.
+In order for the project run in Xcode, you need to install the pods included in the Podfile provided.
 For that you need to first install CocoaPods:

 ```$ sudo gem install cocoapods```